romanjoffee/sagecreator/README.rst

     Private key file: <Absolute path to private key file> (required only if Key pair name was provided)

 | **Company**, **Owner**, **Service** are required - those are used as tags for each instance in the cluster.
-| **Key pair name**, **Private key file** are optional - if explicitly provided, given 'key pair name' / 'private key file' will be used to provision the cluster.
+| **Key pair name**, **Private key file** are optional - if provided, given 'key pair name' / 'private key file' will be used to provision the cluster.

 ---------

 | Provision the cluster.
-| Provision step can take up to 20 minutes depending on network connection, cluster size, and instance type.
+| Provision step can take up to 20 minutes depending on the network connection, cluster size, and instance type.

 .. code-block:: text